dhutapratama/docs/homestead.md

 <a name="configuring-nginx-sites"></a>
 ### Configuring Nginx Sites

 Not familiar with Nginx?
 No problem.
 Your `Homestead.yaml` file's `sites` property allows you to easily map a "domain" to a folder on your Homestead environment.
 A sample site configuration is included in the `Homestead.yaml` file.
 Again, you may add as many sites to your Homestead environment as necessary.
-Homestead can serve as a convenient, virtualized environment for every Laravel application you are working on:
+Homestead can serve as a convenient, virtualized environment for every Lets application you are working on:

 ```yaml
 sites: